jpilet/anemomind/README.md

 ## Additional tests
 Some things are difficult to test with unit tests.
-The pipeline that processes logs and upload tiles can be run, by first ensuring a that a clean mongo server is running:
+The pipeline that processes logs and upload tiles can be run, by first ensuring a that a clean mongo server is running either
 ```
 sudo killall mongod
 mkdir /tmp/anemotestdb
 mongod --dbpath /tmp/anemotestdb
 ```
-or by doing
+or by doing from the project root
 ```
 mkdir www/db
 cd www2